 "That's ridiculous," huffed Hermione while crossing her arms.
 "I am in love with Jean-Luc.
 He doesn't need to…"

-"Stop!" she said before glowing green for a moment.
+"Stop!" she shouted before glowing pink for a moment.

-"That confirms it," said the professor as he pointed his wand back to Jean-Luc.
-By this time, Harry was also pointing his wand at him as well.
+"That confirms it," declared the professor as he pointed his wand back to Jean-Luc.
+By this time, Harry was also pointing his wand at him.
 The captive was trembling in fear.
 "Miss Granger, you have been given a love potion."

 "Maybe Harry gave it to me, trying to win me away from my true love, Jean-Luc."
 Harry could see laughter in his teacher's eyes.
 "Why haven't you taken him to the hospital wing yet?
 He's hurt."

 "Of course," said Mathews.
-"March to the hospital wing," he said coldly to the prisoner, who complied.
+"March to the hospital wing," he commanded coldly to the prisoner, who complied.